 Genetic diversity within the Dales Pony breed worldwide AND within the United States is quite good considering the low overall numbers.
 However, many people still seek to breed their mares to certain stallions that show well or otherwise appear desirable.
 This is understandable and fine, as long as a conscious effort is also made to continue to breed to the less well-known stallions and less well-represented family lines, in order to maintain genetic diversity and avoid concentrating genes that can become deleterious.

 The Dales Pony breed is less plagued by heritable disease than many other horse and pony breeds.
 However, some undesirable genetic mutations are present in the breed in low numbers, and care must be taken to minimize the transmission and concentration of these mutations.
-Our goal here at Cascadia Heritage Farm is to actively preserve a healthy gene pool and by doing so, to maintain a breed that can be a wonderful partner to encourage an agricultural lifestyle and preserve the values of animal husbandry – – – and ultimately to encourage hope and appreciation.
+Our goal here at Cascadia Heritage Farm is to actively preserve a healthy gene pool and by doing so, to maintain a breed that can be a wonderful partner to encourage an agricultural lifestyle and preserve thoughtful animal husbandry – – – and ultimately to encourage hope and appreciation.

 Foal Immunodeficiency Syndrome, or FIS, is a devastating disease with a 100% mortality rate of affected foals within the first few months of life.
 Affected foals are unable to produce antibodies and will succumb to infection.
 It is a recessive genetic disease, meaning the foal will only be affected if BOTH parents are carriers of the mutation that causes the disease, AND have passed the abnormal gene on to the foal.